 TEF decisions are made by an expert panel against a set of criteria covering teaching quality, learning environment, as well as student outcomes.
 It looks at a range of factors, including the National Student Survey results.

 There are three levels of TEF awards - gold, silver and bronze.
-The first set of gold, silver and bronze awards will be revealed during 2017.

 More about TEF